sn0rp/finense/README.md

 - [License](#license)

 ## Purpose
 *Finense* aims to simplify the process of evaluating one's cryptocurrency portfolio using ENS domains.
-As of now, the intent is to provide an API and a convenient web frontend to display amounts owned for supported assets.
-The end product of this software should be one's "Crypto Net Worth" in USD.
+As of now, the intent is to provide both an API and a convenient web frontend to display information regarding supported assets.
+The original goal of this software was to evaluate a domain's "Net Worth" in USD; this goal has been satisfied.
 This software is *not* built to allow any modification of ENS or blockchain data and only `GET` requests are supported.

-This software was created to meet a personal need.
-For this reason, I assume it may be of value to others.
+This software was created to meet a personal need, although the utility is self-evident.

 ## Usage
-*TO DO*
+A public implementation of the API with proper documentation is forthcoming, so allowed routes are listed here with brief descriptions in the meantime:

+- `/domain/{your domain}`: all data exposed by other routes
+- `/domain/{your domain}/address`: all supported address records
+- `/domain/{your domain}/amount`: balances for all supported address records
+- `/domain/{your domain}/avatar`: avatar url (null if not applicable)
+- `/domain/{your domain}/net`: net worth of supported address records
+- `/domain/{your domain}/{asset ticket}`: address, balance, and USD value for a specific asset
+- `/domain/{your domain}/{asset ticket}/address`: address for a specific asset
+- `/domain/{your domain}/{asset ticket}/amount`: balance for a specific asset
+- `/domain/{your domain}/{asset ticket}/fiat`: USD value of balance for a specific asset

+Note that this API currently supports four assets: btc, ltc, eth, doge.

 ## Dependencies
-*TO DO*

-## Self-Hosting
-*TO DO*
+Proper functionality is dependent upon other upstream APIs remaining accessible.
+If at any time these APIs cannot be reached, *Finense* is expected to return an "UpstreamError" with status code 502.
+Beyond this, all routes and underlying functions are tested.
+Errors should only be returned if the user supplies a dissallowed or misspelled request.

 ## Roadmap
 - [X] Determine best approach in detail